k00mi/gitaly/README.md

 1. All protocol definitions and auto-generated gRPC client code will be in the gitaly repo.
 We can include the client code from the rest of the application as a Ruby gem / Go package / client executable as needed.
 This will make cross-repo versioning easier.
 1. Gitaly will expose high-level Git operations, not low-level Git object/ref storage lookups.
 Many interesting Git operations involve an unbounded number of Git object lookups.
 For example, the number of Git object lookups needed to generate a diff depends on the number of changed files and how deep those files are in the repository directory structure.
 It is not feasible to make each of those Git object lookups a remote procedure call.
 1. By default all Go packages in the Gitaly repository use the /internal directory, unless we explicitly want to export something.
 The only exception is the /cmd directory for executables.
+1. GitLab requests should use as few Gitaly gRPC calls as possible.
+This means it is OK to move GitLab application logic into Gitaly when it saves us gRPC round trips.
+1. Defining new gRPC calls is cheap.
+It is better to define a new 'high level' gRPC call and save gRPC round trips than to chain / combine 'low level' gRPC calls.

 ## Iterate